 When specifying the options, follow these rules:

-Select the necessary option for the Update application function
+Select the necessary option for the Update application action.

-dialog every time you use the Update application function.
+dialog every time you perform the Update application action.

 (Frame deactivation means switching to a different application.)